neondatabase/website/content/docs/conceptual-guides/branching.md

 ### Development

 You can quickly create an isolated branch of your production database that developers are free to play with and modify.
-Branches can be created instantly with full access to data that existed at the time the branch was created, eliminating the set-up time required to deploy and maintain a development database.
+You can create a branch instantly with access to all of the data that existed at the time the branch was created, eliminating the set-up time required to deploy and maintain a development database.
 Branching is so easy and cost-effective that you can create a separate branch for each developer to work on in parallel.
 You can also or branch from an existing development branch to assign development tasks at a granular level.

 ### Testing